play14team/play14-website/hosting.md

   * Materials
   * Games

-It's up to you as a local event organizer to find some sponsors for your event.
+It's up to you as a local event host to find some sponsors for your event.

 ### Presence of one of the co-founders